EODBruz/MARIUS-BOARD-CONFIGURATOR/README.md

 - `README.md` — This file
 - `logo.png` — MARIUS logo
 - `Title.png` — Title banner displayed inside the app
+- `MMusic.mp3` — Background music file, downloaded and cached to `%APPDATA%\MARIUS` on first run
-- `controller-telemetry.html` — HID Telemetry Diagnostic Tool (served from GitHub, no local file needed)
+- `controller-telemetry.html` — HID Telemetry Diagnostic Tool (downloaded fresh from GitHub each launch, no local file needed)

+> **Note:** `Settings.ini` is generated locally in `%APPDATA%\MARIUS` on first run and is never overwritten by updates.
+It stores your music enabled/muted state and volume level.

 ---